Welcome

 Answer:

-The solicitor must verify the assignor’s title by reviewing official copies, check the lease for assignment restrictions, and ensure landlord’s written consent (licence to assign) is obtained.
-The assignor must enter into an AGA, guaranteeing the assignee’s performance until the lease is further assigned.
-The solicitor should also ensure all pre-completion searches are updated and that the deed of assignment and AGA are executed before completion.
+The solicitor must verify the assignor’s title by reviewing official copies of the leasehold register and the lease, check the alienation clause for assignment restrictions, and ensure landlord’s written consent (licence to assign) is obtained.
+An OS1 search in the lender’s name should be submitted to secure a 30-working-day priority period for registration.
+The assignor must enter into an AGA if reasonably required, guaranteeing the immediate assignee’s covenants until the assignee lawfully assigns onward.
+The assignor should also obtain an indemnity covenant from the assignee.
+Pre-completion steps include agreeing apportionments, checking bankruptcy/company searches, and ensuring the deed of assignment/TR1, licence, and AGA are executed as deeds.

 Worked Example 1.2